Who We Are

 - The monthly radio Old Time Farm and Garden Show (see schedule on kkup.org) features UC Master Gardeners and guests discussing urban farming and gardening in Santa Clara Valley.

-- Our annual Spring Garden Market and Fall Garden Markets offer seedlings for sale.
-They also feature talks, horticultural information and one-on-one interaction with UC Master Gardeners.
+- Our annual Spring Garden Market and Fall Garden Market offer a wide variety of seedlings for sale, plus talks, horticultural information and one-on-one interaction with UC Master Gardeners.

 We hope you find our services useful and we look forward to helping you with your gardening challenges!
 You can Make A Gift to our program.
-Please select the UCCE Santa Clara County Master Gardener Fund in the dropdown box.
 All gifts are tax-deductible as prescribed by law.

 The UC Santa Clara Master Gardener program was started in 1982, just a year after the first programs were established in California.
 Visit the UC History page for more information.